 In recent litigious work, Stephens Lawyers has successfully represented Jesse James and West Coast Choppers in a trade mark ownership and copyright dispute in the Federal Court of Australia.
 The firm has also assisted Jesse James and West Cost Choppers in obtaining trade mark registration in Australia, to protect their intellectual property assets.

 The firm has been involved in major litigation in State and Territory Supreme Courts, the Federal Court of Australia and appellate courts including the High Court of Australia.
-The firm’s reported cases include:
+The firm’s recent and reported cases include:

 InterPharma Pty Ltd v.
 Eli Lilly & Company and Anor [10 October 2008 FCA]